espressif/esp-idf/docs/en/api-reference/protocols/esp_spi_slave_protocol.rst

 QPI Mode
 ^^^^^^^^

 The QPI mode is a special state of the SPI Slave.
 The master can send the ENQPI command to put the slave into the QPI mode state.
-In the QPI mode, the command is also sent in 4-bit, thus it's not compatible with the normal modes.
+In the QPI mode, the command is also sent in 4-bit, thus it is not compatible with the normal modes.
 The master should only send QPI commands when the slave is in QPI mode.
 To exit from the QPI mode, master can send the EXQPI command.

 .. _spi_slave_hd_supported_cmds: